 Satisfactory completion (C or above) of the following prerequisites prior to entrance into the professional phase of the program.

 Recency of Education rules apply to any program courses that are transferred into Eastern Michigan University.
-To learn more about the Recency of Education guidelines click here .
+For more information about the Recency of Education guidelines please click here .

 The availability of clinical facilities limits the number of students admitted to each class.
 Therefore, a screening procedure is used to select the most qualified students for the available positions in the program.
 Academic status (Grade Point Average), letters of recommendation, a personal statement, notebook presentation, on-line assessment and committee input are criteria used for screening.